walkerlj0/Selenium_Course_Example_Code/book/ruby/content/acknowledgements.md

 # Acknowledgements

 It all started with a notion - write things down.
 That way when I was asked a question, rather than explain the answer poorly, I could just give someone a coherent, detailed explanation of how I solved a certain problem that they're facing right now with Selenium.

 It started as a couple of blog posts, quickly turned into a weekly tip newsletter, and not-too-long after that it became a book.
 This book.

-The early access edition of The Selenium Guidebook first came out 3 years ago, and since then it's been read by hundreds of people.
-I'm humbled by the interest and the feedback that's been given over the years.

-I'd like to thank Matt Allen, Donald Bialer, Katy Burns, Sergey Franchuk, Brian Goad, Jonathan Lipps, Mary Ann May-Pumphrey, Jimi Odeyemi, Kent O'Driscoll, Matthew Pickle, Ken Pier (you will be missed), Jason Riley, Dmytro Shpakovskyi, and Ilkka Urtti.
-Each of you have contributed something truly helpful to make the book better than what it was way back when.
-THANK YOU!

-I'd also like to thank you, the reader.
+The Ruby edition is where it all started.
+Since then it's evolved into five editions -- one for each of the officially supported programming languages in the Selenium project.

+As the adage goes, I stand on the shoulders of giants.
+Thanks to everyone who's helped me along the way, and to the contributors of the Selenium project.

+And thanks for reading!
 I hope you find it useful in your daily work.

 Cheers,